-TRGP-Hiring grantees that have excess funds remaining at the end of the grant due to salary and fringe benefits costs that were lower than anticipated cannot extend the 36-month funding period for the purpose of expending those excess funds.
+If your agency has excess funds remaining at the end of the grant due to salary and fringe benefits costs that were lower than anticipated, your agency cannot extend the 36-month funding period for the purpose of expending those excess funds.
 Grantees are entitled to a maximum of 36 months of federal funding based on the approved salary and fringe benefits costs in the FCM.
 The COPS Office will deobligate any remaining grant funds during the closeout process.
-If you have any additional questions regarding a no-cost time extension, please contact your COPS Grant Program Specialist (GPS).
+If you have any additional questions regarding a no-cost time extension, please contact your COPS Grant Program Specialist.